esphome/esphome-devices/src/docs/devices/DETA-Grid-Connect-Smart-Dimmer-Switch/index.md

 | EN     | 10k pull-up   |
 | RES    | 10k pull-up   |
 | GPIO15 | 10k pull-down |

-Note that each relay shares a pin with its associated LED; it's not possible to turn either relay on/off independently of its button LED.
-The top/bottom designation here assumes that it is installed vertically, with the status LED (group of 6 dots) on the right-hand side.

 ## Getting it up and running